cablehead/ktlawsf/src/markdown/about/alison.md

 Alison volunteers with the Lawyers’ Committee for Civil Rights and the AIDS Legal Referral Panel in San Francisco representing immigrants who seek safety in this country.
-Recently Alison obtained asylum and ultimately permanent residence for a man fleeing persecution in his home country based on his sexual orientation.
-She now represents an individual who was a victim of violent crime in California seek lawful status in this country.
+Alison obtained asylum and ultimately permanent residence for a man fleeing persecution in his home country based on his sexual orientation.
+Recently she obtained asylum for a man and his family after he uncovered widespread government corruption in his home country.
+Alison now represents an individual who was a victim of violent crime in California seeking lawful status in this country.

 > “Giving back to Bay Area residents, whether two- or four-footed, fills my heart.”